RayaneCTX/ECE264-Summer-2021/PA01/README.md

 #### Description

-This function sorts the provided phrase in lexicographical order, as determined by the provided alphabet.
+This function sorts the provided phrase in lexicographical order, as determined by the provided alphabet, using selection sort.

 #### Return Value